Crypto-Wrld/change-log/january-2022/updates.md

-van heist humane labs and casino heist all have been added. grove street along with alta street garage has been re-added. updated compass/street names while in vehilces.
+van heist humane labs and casino heist all have been added. grove street along with alta street garage has been re-added. updated compass/street names while in vehilces. added nearest postals use `/postal` to get gps coords to a area.

 # Fixes
 Fishing - Boats now give keys.